docsteveharris/paper-spotepi/readme.md

 	results:

 		- determinants of decision to admit
 			- convert predicted additional	admissions to percentages We estimated that in this sample had there been no limitations on capacity then an additional 122 patients (95\%CI 53-186) would have been admitted.

 		- sort out table and figure numbering
 		- comments to move to the discussion
 			- suggesting that, unless there are unmeasured patient level risk factors more important than those already measured, this variability is not due to incomplete risk adjustment.

-		- remove occupancy from the survival model and add in decision making/promptness @today
+		- add decision making into survival model not because you are interested in its effect, but because you wish to examine the MHR after adjusting for decision - and whether or not that is how 'site' contributes to outcome
+		- add in mortality in first 7 days vs 90 days - perhaps to supp figure caption

 	discussion:
 		you are going to write about how the factors in play at the bedside assessment affect decision making, care and outcome you can safely leave the causal pathway of	decision making acting through delivery of care to the IV paper

 	figures:

 		- figure 1 (strobe plus pathways)